DopamineDriven/react-redux-course-app/README.md

 #### Redux
 - Centralized Store
-    - Conceptualize store as local CS database where App's global data stored
+    - Conceptualize store as local CS database where App's global data stored (index.jsx)
     - Any component can connect to Redux store
         - Store cannot be changed directly
         - Instead, any component can dispatch an Action (such as Create User)